 his home in Baltimore, Ohio

-This proposition will argue that sleep is an early and profound evolutionary adaptation to cope with the trauma of surviving the lack of light that consumes at least a third of every 24 hour day and not as an innate need for a period of inactivity and loss of consciousness for whatever its recuperative value might be.
+This proposition will argue that sleep is an early and profound evolutionary adaptation to cope with the trauma of surviving the lack of light that consumes at least a third of every 24 hour day and not as an innate need for a period of inactivity and loss of consciousness for whatever its alleged recuperative value might be.
 The act of sleeping changes absolutely nothing in reality but rather provides a merciful mechanism for making one unaware of the unpleasant or unbearable circumstances of a given situation.
 This document is complete within itself.
 There are no loose ends or unanswered questions and the purpose here is not to lecture but to reason.

 Consider this Scenario: